12 Ways Doctors Allergy-Proof Their Home

 Pollen, dust mites, and even cockroaches can lurk around every nook and cranny of your home.
 This can aggravate allergies and affect the indoor air quality, according to the Asthma and Allergy Foundation of America.
 However, there are steps you can take to allergy-proof your home to reduce your contact with allergens.

 We spoke with doctors who share their tips on how they allergy-proof their entire home.

 Use HEPA filters

 These high-efficiency particulate air (HEPA) filters are found in most air purifiers and many vacuums.
 They’re top of the line when it comes to sucking up harmful particles in your home including pet dander, pollen, dust mites, and smoke on a microscopic level.
 Your best bet is to go with a central filter rather than a single room filter, as the latter has not been proven to be effective in improving allergy symptoms, according to Steven Davis, MD, ENT, allergy-and-sinus specialist and founder and director of Breathe Clear Institute in Torrance, California.
 The type of HEPA filter you buy will depend on your device.
 Be sure that the filter you buy fits the model you have.
-(Here are 12 natural remedies for allergies that provide relief.)
+(Check out these HEPA filter vacuums for people with allergies.)

 Keep the windows closed

 It can be tempting to open the windows to let in some fresh air once the weather starts getting nice, but this is a quick and easy way to let outdoor pollens enter your home.
 That’s why Dr. Davis suggests keeping both windows and doors closed and making sure they are well sealed.
 “If possible, create a sealable entryway where you can hang your jackets and keep your shoes,” he says.
 “Three percent tannic acid spray helps neutralize pollens that may be stuck to carpets, doormats, or even drapes.”
 (This is what allergists do to keep their own allergies at bay.)